grapestone5321/edX-Programming-for-Everybody-Getting-Started-with-Python/README.md

 5: Functions

-Take a brief look at how Python implements the 'store and use later'
+Take a brief look at how Python implements the 'store and use later' programming pattern.

 6: Loops and Iterations